dashpay/docs/introduction/how-to-buy.rst

   https://shapeshift.io

-  ShapeShift allows users to directly exchange one crypto asset for another without creating any account, albeit with a higher markup than most exchanges.
+  ShapeShift allows users to directly exchange one crypto asset for another, albeit with a higher markup than most exchanges.
 ShapeShift supports Dash and over 70 other cryptocurrencies.

 ChangeHero
   .. image:: exchanges/changehero.png